AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-insert-questions.md

 ## Question properties

-You can configure the following question properties from the **Content properties** panel:
+You can configure the questions using the following question properties from the **Content properties** panel:

 ![](assets/question-properties-new.png){width="350" align="left"}